 - 7. Click Next and review the summary.
 If it is correct, finish.
-If AD is working correctly, the web interface will automatically log you out. - 8.
-Log back in using the Administrator user and password of your Windows AD/DNS Server (which is the domain controller).
-Recall that we had added Administrator to the ht_superadmin_users group in Windows AD. - At this point, AD should be correctly set up for deployment.
-You are ready to set up the trust attestation service. - 1444 5.3 Add Hosts to HTCC and Enable Good Known Host (GKH) - You will add hosts in vCenter and then enable the Good Known Host (GKH) values to make them Trusted.
+If AD is working correctly, the web interface will automatically log you out. - Log back in using the Administrator user and password of your Windows AD/DNS Server (which is the domain controller).
+Recall that we had added Administrator to the ht_superadmin_users group in Windows AD.

+At this point, AD should be correctly set up for deployment.
+You are ready to set up the trust attestation service.

+5.3 Add Hosts to HTCC and Enable Good Known Host (GKH)

+You will add hosts in vCenter and then enable the Good Known Host (GKH) values to make them Trusted.

-1447 First, since all the hosts are managed by vCenter (as compared to standalone ESX hosts), you will add 1448 vCenter as the host-that will automatically detect the NSX server and the ESX hosts, and add them to 1449 HTCC.
-The high-level steps are: 1450 1.
-In HTCC, add vCenter as the host.
-For vCenter, use the same AD LDAP used for the HTCC vCenter 1451 AD id, ht vcenter svc@ibm.local (change the domain name based on what you have).
-While you can use Administrator@vsphere.local, best practice suggests you use the AD id.
-1452 2.
-For all the ESX hosts that are detected, add their user ids/passwords and Publish IPs.
-1453 1454 3.
-If the vCenter and ESX host patch levels are not one of the valid patches supported by HTCC, add 1455 the patch level to HTCC so it recognizes them as valid hosts.
-Next, follow the directions at Enabling a Good Known Host, then Verifying and Updating Host Trust.
-1456 1457 Finally, to define, assign, and provision PolicyTags, follow these steps: 1458 1.
-Define PolicyTags in CloudControl.
-2. Assign PolicyTags to hosts.
-Important: We recommend that you put your host in maintenance 1459 1460 mode before assigning PolicyTags, especially if you are modifying existing PolicyTag assignments 1461 which may be in use by your existing compliance rules.
-Do not remove the host from maintenance mode until you have verified that the new PolicyTag assignment has been correctly provi-1462 1463 sioned. a.
-Select Compliance > Hosts.
-1464 1465 b.
-On the Hosts page, check the checkbox for the Intel TXT-enabled host and click Edit.
-1466 c.
-On the Edit Hosts page, select the PolicyTag tab. d.
-Select the appropriate PolicyTag value for one or more of the fields listed in Section 1.
-1467 e.
-Click OK.
-1468 1469 f.
-CloudControl displays a JGrowl error message that prompts users to PXE boot the 1470 host(s) to activate the PolicyTag assignment.
-3. Follow all of the PolicyTags provisioning directions in Section 4.3.1.
-1471 1472 4.
-Verify the provisioning using these steps: 1473 a.
-Open CloudControl and select Compliance > Hosts.
-1474 b.
-Select the host that you just updated and click Update Trust.
+First, since all the hosts are managed by vCenter (as compared to standalone ESX hosts), you will add vCenter as the host-that will automatically detect the NSX server and the ESX hosts, and add them to HTCC.
+The high-level steps are:

+- In HTCC, add vCenter as the host.
+For vCenter, use the same AD LDAP used for the HTCC vCenter AD ID, ht_vcenter_svc@ibm.local (change the domain name based on what you have).
+While you can use Administrator@vsphere.local, best practice suggests you use the AD ID. - 2.
+For all the ESX hosts that are detected, add their user IDs/passwords and Publish IPs. - 3.
+If the vCenter and ESX host patch levels are not one of the valid patches supported by HTCC, add the patch level to HTCC so it recognizes them as valid hosts.

+Next, follow the directions at Enabling a Good Known Host, then Verify and Update Host Trust.

+Finally, to define, assign, and provision PolicyTags, follow these steps:

+- 1. Define PolicyTags in CloudControl. - Assign PolicyTags to hosts.
+Important: We recommend that you put your host in maintenance mode before assigning PolicyTags, especially if you are modifying existing PolicyTag assignments which may be in use by your existing compliance rules.
+Do not remove the host from maintenance mode until you have verified that the new PolicyTag assignment has been correctly provisioned. - a.
+Select Compliance > Hosts. - b.
+On the Hosts page, check the checkbox for the Intel TXT-enabled host and click Edit. - c.
+On the Edit Hosts page, select the PolicyTag tab. - d.
+Select the appropriate PolicyTag value for one or more of the fields listed in Step 1. - e.
+Click OK. - f.
+CloudControl displays a JGrowl error message that prompts users to PXE boot the host(s) to activate the PolicyTag assignment. - 3.
+Follow all of the PolicyTags provisioning directions in Section 4.3.1. - 4.
+Verify the provisioning using these steps: - a.
+Open CloudControl and select Compliance > Hosts. - b.
+Select the host that you just updated and click Update Trust. - c.
-c.
 Select Policy > Resources.